 The Robin Milner Young Researcher Award is awarded to recognize outstanding contributions by young investigators in the area of programming languages.
 Individuals whose computer-related professional career (graduate school or full-time employment, whichever began first) started no earlier than January 1st of the year that is 20 years prior to the time of nomination are eligible.
 The award includes a prize of $2,500.

-The Doctoral Dissertation Award is presented annually to the author of the outstanding doctoral dissertation in the area of Programming Languages.
-The award includes a prize of $1,000.
+The John C. Reynolds Doctoral Dissertation Award is presented annually to the author of the outstanding doctoral dissertation in the area of Programming Languages.

 Most Influential Paper Awards